chanzuckerberg/cellxgene/docs/faq.md

 ## I have extra metadata that I want to add to my dataset

-Currently this is not supported directly, but you should be able to do this manually using `scanpy`.
+Currently this is not supported directly, but you should be able to do this yourself using `scanpy`.
 For example, this [notebook](https://github.com/falexwolf/fun-analyses/blob/master/tabula_muris/tabula_muris.ipynb) shows adding the contents of a `csv` file with metadata to an `anndata` object.
 For now, you could do this manually on your data in the same way and then save out the result before loading into `cellxgene`.

 ## What part of the _anndata_ objects does cellxgene pull in for visualization?